 Have you ever wondered why you’ve looked at an enormous expanse of water, a lake, or an ocean that appears very blue?
-Sometimes beautifully blue, like in Cuba or Jamaica or somewhere where the beaches are lovely white sand, and the water is a beautiful blue.
+Sometimes beautifully blue, like in Cuba or Jamaica, where the beaches are lovely white sand, and the water is beautiful.
 But then, if you take that water and cup it in your hands, it’s not blue.
 It’s crystal clear!
-If you ever wondered why that is, the answer lies in water’s chemical & physical structure.
+If you have ever wondered why that is, the answer lies in water’s chemical & physical structure.

 Why Is The Sea Blue?

-So red light, which is longer and has slower wavelengths, is more likely to hit a particle.
+So, red light, which is longer and has slower wavelengths, is more likely to hit a particle.
 Therefore is attenuated faster than blue and green light.
 Also, blue and green light travels deeper into the water, giving it its blue color.
-This light is absorbed as it travels through the water, explaining why tropical waters are a very different color, blue, than temperate waters.
+This light is absorbed as it travels through the water, explaining why tropical waters are a very different color, blue, then temperate waters.

-It is because tropical waters are very low productivity, whereas temperate waters have very high productivity.
+This is because tropical waters have very low productivity, whereas temperate waters have very high productivity.
 It means there is much dissolved organic matter in the water and plankton.
 These two things give the light many more particles to hit and be absorbed.
-It means that the light gets absorbed and attenuated much more quickly in temperate waters than in tropical waters.
+It means the light gets absorbed and attenuated much more quickly in temperate waters than in tropical waters.

-Therefore tropical waters are a lot bluer because there is more light.
-Tropical waters are also a lot shallower, so the light travels to the bottom.
+Therefore, tropical waters are a lot bluer because there is more light.
+Tropical waters are also much shallower, so the light travels to the bottom.
 It also reflects the white-colored sand.
 So thus, the light traveling through the water not only explains why the ocean is blue.
 But why do different parts of the sea appear to be different colors of blue?

 The shorter wavelengths of light on the blue end of the spectrum can pass through.
 But the longer wavelengths of light on the red end of the spectrum can not pass through.
 When white light containing all the rainbow colors passes through, only the blue wavelengths come out the other side, and the gel looks blue.